5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/Framebuffer_Connector_Flags.md

 # Intel Framebuffer and Connector Flags

 Listed below, you find available/known Framebuffer and Connector flags and their Hex values for Intel iGPU framebuffers.
-Thes are the same flags located in Hackintool's "Patch" section.
+These are the same flags located in Hackintool's "Patch" section.

 These flags can be combined to calculate a bitmask for the device properties `framebuffer-flags` and `framebuffer-conx-flags` (`x` = number of controller **con0**, **con1**, **con2**, etc.) to modify/adjust an existing Framebuffer patch.

-f you select any of these flags in Hackintool and click on "Generate Patch, Hackintool does the calculation and Endianness conversion automatically.
+If you select any of these flags in Hackintool and click on "Generate Patch, Hackintool does the calculation and Endianness conversion automatically.
 When doing this manually, the values have to be summed-up and converted to Little Endian before adding the bitmask to the config.plist (see &rarr; [**OC Calculators**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators)).

 ## Framebuffer Flags
 > Flags for device property `framebuffer-flags`

+Framebuffer flags are used to configure various settings related to the framebuffer, such as display timings, color depth, memory allocation, and other display-related parameters.
+These flags can affect the initialization and communication between the graphics card and the display during the handshake process.

+Listed below, you find the available/known framebuffer flags for Intel framebuffers in macOS.
+They might not provide all of the mentioned functions.

 `#`|Name                        | Description | Hex Value
 :-:|----------------------------|-------------|-----------: